NUBIC/ncs_mdes_warehouse/README.md

 The warehouse requires two PostgreSQL databases.
 There are several ways to create them. `createdb` is one:

-    $ createuser -e -h dbserver.my.org -PrSD mdes_warehouse
+    $ createuser -e -h dbserver.my.org -PRSD mdes_warehouse
     Enter password for new role:
     Enter it again:
     CREATE ROLE mdes_warehouse PASSWORD 'md5...'
-NOSUPERUSER NOCREATEDB CREATEROLE INHERIT LOGIN;
+NOSUPERUSER NOCREATEDB NOCREATEROLE INHERIT LOGIN;
     $ createdb -e -O mdes_warehouse mdes_warehouse_working
     CREATE DATABASE mdes_warehouse_working OWNER mdes_warehouse;
     $ createdb -e -O mdes_warehouse mdes_warehouse_reporting
     CREATE DATABASE mdes_warehouse_reporting OWNER mdes_warehouse;

-#### The CREATEROLE privilege

-The database user that manages the warehouse (`mdes_warehouse` in the above example) needs to have the `CREATEROLE` privilege so that it can create the `mdes_warehouse_no_pii` role that is used for granting access to the PII-screened views created during warehouse schema setup.
-If you are uncomfortable granting `CREATEROLE` to an application user, you also have the option of manually pre-creating the `mdes_warehouse_no_pii` role:
+#### Additional database roles

+For safe reporting purposes, the warehouse automatically creates PII-screened views in a schema named `no_pii`.
+Since those views are dropped along with everything else when the warehouse schema is recreated, direct grants from user accounts to to the views will be lost every time ETL runs.
+To work around this potential problem, the schema creation process looks for a role named `mdes_warehouse_no_pii`.
+If this role exists, it will be granted read-only access to these PII-screened views.
+Here's how you can create the role:

     $ createuser -e -h dbserver.my.org -LRSD mdes_warehouse_no_pii
     CREATE ROLE mdes_warehouse_no_pii NOSUPERUSER NOCREATEDB NOCREATEROLE INHERIT NOLOGIN;

+Individual data analyst accounts can then be granted this role to have access to a PII-free view of the warehouse:

+    # In a database console
+    GRANT mdes_warehouse_no_pii TO some_data_analyst;
+    # Following is optional; it will make sure that some_data_analyst
+    # will default to querying the PII-free views instead of the
+    # (inaccessible) full-data tables in the public schema.
+    ALTER some_data_analyst SET search_path=no_pii;

 ### Configure bcdatabase